To celebrate Open Data Day, we're revisiting five articles from 2013 and 2014 that are still relevant to conservations surrounding open data.

-On March 5th communities around the world will be gathering to write applications, liberate data, create visualisations, and publish analyses using open data.
+On March 5 communities around the world will gather to write applications, liberate data, create visualisations, and publish analyses using open data.
 Coined “Open Data Day,” this global movement shows support of and encourages the expansion of open data.

-Diego May, CEO and co-founder of Junar, gives a quick dissection of the value equation for open data.
+Published 10/16/13.
+Junar CEO and Co-founder Diego May gives a quick dissection of the value equation for open data.
 As we sort through ways to make open data sustainable to produce and sustainable as a business driver, things can quickly become complex.
-But, no matter how complex the technologies or the process of deploying new data sets, there’s no avoiding the simple questions: “Who values the data?” and “Who’s willing to pay for it?”
-Read more.
+But, no matter how complex the technologies or the process of deploying new data sets, there’s no avoiding the simple questions: Who values the data? and Who is willing to pay for it?

+Published 10/15/13.
 Since we’re in a nascent space when it comes to open data business models, we’ll do as much looking for components and philosophies underlying them as we will for models in action.
-A TechSoupGlobal team consisting of Founder, Daniel Ben-Horin, Jessica Galeria, and Keisha Taylor take up that question – the underlying parts – and recommends four sequential steps that should be the foundation of sustainable business models using open data.
-Read more.
+TechSoup Global’s Daniel Ben-Horin, Jessica Galeria, and Keisha Taylor take up the underlying parts of that question and recommend four sequential steps that should be the foundation of sustainable business models using open data.

 Andy Isaacson, “Beyond Alphabet Soup: Five Guidelines for Data Sharing”